genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/004_grid-tabulator/docs/api/grid-tabulator.booleanformatterparams.md

 Parameters for the boolean formatter

-`isDisabled`<!-- -->: Function to determine whether the checkbox should be disabled for a specific row
+`isDisabled`: Function to determine whether the checkbox should be disabled for a specific row

-`dataTestId`<!-- -->: Data test ID for testing
+`dataTestId`: Data test ID for testing

-`prefix`<!-- -->: The prefix to use for the checkbox element, e.g., 'foundation', 'zero', 'rapid'.
+`prefix`: The prefix to use for the checkbox element, e.g., 'foundation', 'zero', 'rapid'.
 Defaults to 'foundation' if not specified.

 **Signature:**